What are users looking for? Keys to understanding and mastering demand peaks

 Online sales during Buen Fin grew 24% YoY, with 70% of visits coming from mobile.
 However, searches related to Black Friday and Cyber Monday grew even more (+10% YoY), consolidating their relevance in retail.
 Consumers are more open than ever to try new brands: 60% have already done so in the 2024 season!

-Longer, more personalized searches
+Longer, more personalised searches

 Searches with more than 6 words are growing 13 times faster than short ones.
 This reflects an evolution towards a more natural, complex and personalized search.
 Example: "How can I get the biggest discount with my bank?" is more common than simply "bank discounts".

-3. Lead time in travel: anticipation and strategy
+3. Travel lead time: anticipation and strategy

 4. Key platforms: Google and YouTube dominate